AnnKemp/video-app/README.md

 node -v  # will print the version installed abovewhich npm  # will print a path somewhere within the ~/.nvm folder Global packages will now be installed in the ~/.nvm directory, so permission errors should no longer occur as long as npm is used without sudo.

+## Create an App
+Next, create an Ionic Angular app that uses the “Tabs” starter template and adds Capacitor for native functionality, type the following code into your terminal:

+ionic start photo-gallery tabs --type=angular --capacitor

+This project comes with three pre-built pages and with common building blocks already in place, we are going to add more features and make a wonderfull functioning app!

+Next, go to the app folder, with the following terminal code:

+cd photo-gallery

+## Put your app online on GITHUB
+First make a repository on your GitHub (online) and name it: 'photo-gallery'.

+Then locally, on your computer:
+If you are in your photo-gallery folder, type the following code into your terminal:

+git init
+git add .
+git commit -m "first commit"
+git remote add origin git@github.com:YourName/photo-gallery.git git push -u origin master

+Now test if your app is online and wait for my further instructions to guide you through the process of building this app.
+If you got so far on your own, I should say: well done! :) and see you online! ;)